MicrosoftDocs/Devices-docs/surface/surface-ssd-removal-guide.md

 > [!IMPORTANT]
 > This article is intended for use by qualified IT technicians in an enterprise organization only.
 It describes the recommended best practices for use by qualified IT technicians in the removal and replacement of SSDs in the following compatible Surface devices:

+- Surface Pro 7+
+- Surface Laptop Go
 - Surface Laptop 3
 - Surface Pro X
-- Surface Laptop Go

 > [!WARNING]
 > Opening devices and replacing device components can present electric shock, device damage, fire, and personal injury risks, and other hazards.
 Always use caution when you undertake such activities.
 Follow the safety precautions and procedures that are identified in the [rSSD Removal Guide for Enterprise](https://www.microsoft.com/download/100440).
 We recommend that you get professional assistance if you cannot follow the safety precautions and procedures that are specified in the "rSSD Removal Guide for Enterprise."